tdotkim/msds431_week3/content/_index.md

 ---
 title: Analyst with a hybrid background of Data Engineering and Data Analytics
 subtitle: Welcome to my technical portfolio showcasing my projects in Data Engineering & Analysis!
+This was created for my Week 2 Assignment in MSDS 431.
 seo_title: Tae-Seung Kim | Portfolio | Data Engineering & Analysis

 primary_cta_page: "about"